nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Param Type| Param | Param Format
 ----------|-------|------------|
 `/time`|Time of the entry.| Input string of the date in HHMM, HHMMSS or H.
-`/amt`|Amount involved in the transaction.| Input floating point number in 2 d.p `/cat`|Category of transaction. | Input string belonging in the set: {tpt, fd, tvl, shp, bll, slr, alw}
+`/amt`|Amount involved in the transaction.| Input positive floating point number in 2 d.p. <br/> Can be $XX.XX, XX, etc.
+`/cat`|Category of transaction. | Input string belonging in the set: {tpt, fd, tvl, shp, bll, slr, alw}
 `-i or -e`|Type of transaction. | No parameter required.